MalteGruber/voyager-record-decoder/README.md

 ![High pass filtering illustration](/doc/voyager-lp.png)

 This is likely an artifact produced during digitizing.
 Most likely the recorder was an audio recorder with a DC blocking filter.
 It could also be that this is a part of the encoding process which I am not understanding.
 It is visible in the images that I produce and other experience the [same](https://boingboing.net/2017/09/05/how-to-decode-the-images-on-th.html).
 Here is an example were the skewing is visible as well as the "DC-pull" after strong changes in image intensity.
+This effect could possibly be a result of RIAA filtering.

 ![High pass filtering effects on image](/doc/numbers.png)